This guide will give retirees seven essential factors to consider when applying for social security benefits. This is a must-read.

 Taking Benefits Too Early

 Unfortunately, a lack of other financial resources or an unexpected financial hardship may force you to start your benefits early.
-However, if your circumstances improve and you no longer need to continue to receive your social security benefits, there are two methods in which you can stop your benefits and let them continue to grow.
+However, suppose your circumstances improve, and you no longer need to continue to receive your social security benefits.
+In that case, there are two methods in which you can stop your benefits and let them continue to grow.

 A withdrawal of application allows canceling your application for up to 12 months after your benefits begin.
 This is not a decision to make lightly.